vtexdocs/dev-portal-content/docs/guides/Fulfillment/setting-up-white-label-seller-as-pickup-point.md

 To check if the white label seller is delivering a SKU through the registered pickup point, use the [Cart simulation endpoint](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/orderForms/simulation).

-When the configuration was made correctly, the call will return the shipping information of the a given SKU.
-That is enough to check if the shipping is occuring by the registered pickup point.
+When the configuration was made correctly, the call will return the shipping information of a given SKU.
+That is enough to check if the shipping is occurring by the registered pickup point.

 ### Marketplace and main account